 As my teacher says: "where there is life, there is yoga".
 Ever since I discovered the teachings of yoga I have been completely fascinated by it.

 When I started to learn Yoga I was already suffering from back pains.
 Yoga guided me in finding more understanding of my physical and energetic body.
 As I dived deeper into the path of yoga I encountered the system called Ashtanga Yoga and found myself fully immersed in it.
 This nourishing practice is full of knowledge and wisdom, helped me cure many pains in my body including back pains and allowed me to keep a loving and humble attitude towards myself, nature and life.

 I have been practicing yoga since my mid-teenage years as therapy for my physical pains and mental wellness.
 When I was introduced to Ashtanga, the connection was instant, and haven't stopped practicing and learning ever since.

 After over 15 years of dedicated practice, I started teaching yoga since 2012 it was a natural step forward to travel to Mysore to deepen my studies with R. Sharath Jois at the Shri K.Pattabhi Jois Ashtanga Yoga Institute in 2015, and have been going back ever since to visit my teacher at the Sharath Yoga Centre.

-Ashtanga Yoga has been a part of my life since I can remember, and my practice has helped me grow stronger and at the same time maintain a forgiving attitude towards myself and others.
+Ashtanga Yoga has been a part of my life since I can remember, and my practice has helped me grow stronger and at the same time maintain a forgiving attitude.
 Yoga inspires me to live each moment more mindfully to the fullest.

 It is an honor to share my love and passion for yoga.
 I am forever grateful to my Guru.

 For the list of authorized teachers please check this link: